macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 #### Validity of the findings
 In its current form, the manuscript has not convinced me that the ORP represents any significant improvement over Trinity, the existing stand-alone de novo assembly tool tested.
 As such, I think that the conclusion the the ORP represents an improvement over existing tools is not yet sound.

-> I hope that the revised manuscript, with the additional benchmarking, has convinced you.
+> I hope that the revised manuscript, with the additional benchmarking and details, has convinced you.

 #### Comments for the Author
 This work details a new multi-assembler approach to improving de novo transcriptome assembly.
 This is a really good idea that is worth exploring and I really want to see a strong detailed exploration of the concept and how much we might gain from combining de novo transcriptome tools, but I’m afraid that these have not been adequately illuminated here.
 A little more time, exploration of the tools and more careful analysis and I think it would make a good paper.
 I'd be happy to review future revisions of the paper and would like to see ORP broadened to include more assembly tools.

 > There is a balance between adding more tools and the time it takes to run the ORP.
-I have tried to justify the choice of assemblers better (Lines 105-107).
+I have tried to justify the choice of assemblers better (Lines 114-117).
 If there are specific assemblers that meet those criteria that you'd like me to try, please suggest them specifically!

 The instruction for installing and running the software (http://oyster-river-protocol.readthedocs.io/en/latest/aws_setup.html) work and I could set up the tool on my local box and verify that it runs.
-Unfortunately I don't have access to sudo on my clusters large memory machines, and we have no way of charging AWS tie to grants, so I couldn't test it on live data.
+Unfortunately I don't have access to sudo on my clusters large memory machines, and we have no way of charging AWS time to grants, so I couldn't test it on live data.
 Perhaps, given the complex web of dependencies involved, it might be an idea to distribute this as a conda package or a docker instance?

 > I will consider making a bioconda/docker image, but I do not have the bandwidth at the moment (I've never developed a bioconda package).
 Open to collaborations on this!
 I will say, however, that the install (once you have Linuxbrew) is easy (`make` in install dir), and does not require `sudo` privileges.
-I have stated this in the manuscript (line 85), and have reiterated in the online instructions.
+I have stated this in the manuscript (line 93), and have reiterated in the online instructions.

 ## Reviewer 2
 #### Basic reporting